dotnet/csharplang/proposals/primary-constructors.md

 A lot of this scenario might be adequately be covered if we were to introduce "final initializers" which run after the constructors *and* any object/collection initializers have completed.
 However, argument validation is one thing that would ideally happen as early as possible.

+Primary constructor bodies could also provide a place for allowing an access modifier for the primary constructor, allowing it to deviate from the accessibility of the enclosing type.

 ### Combined parameter and member declarations

 A possible and often mentioned addition could be to allow primary constructor parameters to be annotated so that they would *also* declare a member on the type.
 Most commonly it is proposed to allow an access specifier on the parameters to trigger the member generation: